jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   - **Minister** means the Minister who is, with the authority of the Prime Minister, for the time being responsible for the administration of this Act
   - **Ministry** means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **money laundering offence** means an offence against section 243 of the Crimes Act 1961 or section 12B of the Misuse of Drugs Act 1975 or any act committed overseas that, if committed in New Zealand, would be an offence under those sections of those Acts
+  - **money or value transfer service** —
+    (a) means a service that—
+      (i) accepts, or is involved in the acceptance of, funds or value, whether in cash, in other physical forms, or by electronic or other non-physical means; and
+      (ii) pays, or arranges for the payment of, a corresponding sum in cash, in other physical forms, or by electronic or other non-physical means to a beneficiary by means of a communication, message, or transfer, or through a clearing network to which the operator of the service belongs; and
+    (b) includes transactions that involve 1 or more intermediaries and a final payment to a third party
   - **non-bank deposit taker** has the meaning given to NBDT by section 5 of the Non-bank Deposit Takers Act 2013
   - **occasional activity** —
     (a) means an activity—